Community Project Funding

 Overview

 The following Community Projects are those being submitted by Representative Hillary Scholten on behalf of Michigan’s 3rd District.
 Our office received many strong applications, and Congresswoman Scholten was only able to submit 15 project requests out of applications received.
-Those requests must be for state or local governments, government-adjacent organizations, and nonprofits only.
-Final decisions on which projects ultimately receive funding will be made by the House Committee on Appropriations later this year and must be passed through the Fiscal Year 2024 Congressional budget process.
+Those requests must be for state governments, local governments, or government-adjacent organizations.
+Final decisions on which projects ultimately receive funding will be made by the House Committee on Appropriations later this year and must be passed through the Fiscal Year 2025 Congressional budget process.

 Rep Scholten will continue to advocate to ensure these projects are funded and deliver results for West Michigan.